Precautions To Take When Using Drugs

 - Wash your hands after having used the toilet.

-These precautions may be amended by your physician or pharmacist based on your specific case.
+These precautions may be modified by the professionals supervising your treatment.
 If you have questions, contact the clinic where you are receiving treatment.

 © Copyright Vigilance Santé